Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator uses this value in the corresponding module dependency created in the `composer.json` file.

-#### Hook provider mode

-Specifies a kind of hook provider to generate.

-Can be one of the following options:

-* `DISABLED` - Default value.
-No hook provider is generated for the corresponding setting.
-* `ENABLED` - Defines that a hook provider is generated for the corresponding setting.
-* `ENABLED_SELF` - Defines that a hook provider is generated for the corresponding setting which is allowed to hook to its own hook subscribers.
-For example an UI hook provider could allow to attach comments to other comments.

 ## Data layer

 The data layer in ModuleStudio has been designed for a precise description of entities and associations.
 To understand all the elements and properties please read the [Doctrine 2 documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/index.html) before.